EntrustCorporation/cps/entrust.md

 The CA will follow a documented procedure for verifying all data requested for inclusion in the Certificate.
 In cases where the Certificate request does not contain all the necessary information about the Applicant, the CA will obtain the remaining information from a reliable, independent, third-party data source.

-**OV and EV TLS Certificates**
+**TLS Certificates**

-The Applicant information will include at least one FQDN or IP address.
+For DV and OV TLS Certificates, the Applicant information will include at least one FQDN or IP address.
 For EV TLS Certificates, the Applicant will include at least one FQDN.

 #### 4.2.1.1 Applicant Communication